swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// the memory referenced by the buffer slice up to, but not including,
   /// the returned index is initialized.
   ///
-  /// The returned index is the position of the next uninitialized element
+  /// The returned index is the index of the next uninitialized element
-  /// in the buffer slice, which is one past the last element written.
+  /// in the buffer slice, one past the index of the last element written.
   /// If `source` contains no elements, the returned index is equal to
   /// the buffer's `startIndex`.
-If `source` contains an equal or greater
+If `source` contains as many elements
-  /// of elements than the buffer slice can hold, the returned index is equal to
+  /// as the buffer slice can hold, the returned index is equal to
-  /// to the buffer's `endIndex`.
+  /// to the slice's `endIndex`.
   ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
   /// - Parameter source: A collection of elements to be used to
   ///     initialize the buffer's storage.
-  /// - Returns: An index to the next uninitialized element in the buffer,
+  /// - Returns: An index to the next uninitialized element in the
-  ///   or `endIndex`.
-  public func initialize<C>(
+  ///     buffer slice, or `endIndex`. public func initialize<C>(
     fromContentsOf source: C
   ) -> Index